U.S. Bancorp's second-quarter 2014 earnings per share of $0.78

 reviewing the results, we are maintaining our Neutral

-Headquartered in Minneapolis, Minn., U.S. Bancorp (USB) is one
+Headquartered in Minneapolis, MN, U.S. Bancorp (USB) is one of

 structure was formed in Feb 2001 with the merger of the former U.S.